Best Dual Extruder 3D Printer 2024: Top Dual Nozzle 3D Printers

 - Poor instructions

-If you’re aiming to pick up a dual extruder printer at a reasonable price, then the Geeetech A20M is one of the best of the budget bunch.
-The printer employs a 2-in-1 single nozzle dual extruder setup similar to the Sovol SV02 above but also incorporates what Geeetech calls ‘mix-color,’ or in other words, the ability to blend colors to make gradients or steady transitions between colors.
+If you’re aiming to pick up a dual filament 3D printer at a reasonable price, then the Geeetech A20M is one of the best of the bunch.
+Along with a budget price tag well under $1000, this 3D printer incorporates what Geeetech calls “Mix Color” technology: blending color filaments to make gradients or steady transitions between colors.

-While manually leveling the bed is relatively straightforward, we’d have liked to see Geeetech include its optional 3DTouch automatic level sensor add-on installed as stock with the Geeetech A20M, especially as it only costs an extra $15 bought separately.
-We were also a little disappointed with the instructions, which omit several crucial steps, a potential hurdle for beginners setting up a 3D printer for the first time, and one that dampens the hard work put in by Geeetech with the printer’s modular three-step assembly process.
+We were a little disappointed with the instructions, which omit several crucial steps, a potential hurdle for beginners setting up a 3D printer for the first time, and one that dampens the hard work put in by Geeetech with the printer’s modular three-step assembly process.
+And leveling the printer bed – done manually – can be somewhat cumbersome.
+All this to say that whilst the A20M isn’t perfect, it still deserves its spot as one of the best dual extruder 3D printers on the market!

-Build volume – build volume determines the size of the objects you’ll be able to print and effectively place a cap on what you can hope to make with a particular 3D printer.
+A 3D printer’s build volume determines the size of the objects you’ll be able to print and effectively places a cap on what you can hope to make.
 Larger volumes commonly incur a higher price tag.
+For the best build volumes, ensure that your 3D printer is open-frame rather than enclosed.

 What is the purpose of dual extruder 3D printer?